brandon-rhodes/fopnp/README.md

     Python 2 because of modules that have switched whether they want to operate on bytes or on Unicode strings.

- *  The `email` scripts in Chapter 12 use a new an more convenient API that was added to the language in Python 3.4.
+ *  The `email` scripts in Chapter 12 use a new and more convenient API that was added to the language in Python 3.4.

-Aside from these exceptions, the only difference for most network programs between Python 2 and Python 3 are minor syntactical issues like the new `print()` function, the fact that plain `b'byte strings'` must now have a leading `b` character, and the fact that many Standard Library modules were renamed during the transition.
+The other changes between Python 2 and 3 will be handled automatically by 3to2: `print()` is now a function, plain `b'byte strings'` now take a leading `b`, and many Standard Library modules were renamed during the transition.

 ## The Network Playground